 Jibreel split Muhammad’s chest, pulled out his heart, removed a little black part, and stated, “That’s the devil’s entrance to you.”
 He washed it in a bowl of gold and Zamzam water before returning it.

 Our Prophet’s childhood miracle stories are a wonderful way to introduce him to your children.
 Children enjoy strange stories and may learn a lot from them.
-Get them books of seerah of prophet Muhammad for kids and extract the lessons learned from it.
+Get them books of as sirah an nabawiyyah of prophet Muhammad for kids and extract the lessons learned from them.

 This can be done by explaining how Allah (SWT) was preparing Muhammad for prophecy and how nothing made sense until Allah revealed His revelation.